OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 ### Reporting an issue

-Provide as muc information as possible about the bug.
-Mention the version of OTTAA Project and explain how the problem can be reproduced.
+Any bug or hotfix that results from manual testing should be reported via an [issue](https://github.com/OTTAA-Project/ottaa_project_flutter/issues) in our GitHub repository **using the [template]**(https://github.com/OTTAA-Project/ottaa_project_flutter/issues/new?assignees=&labels=&template=bug_report.md&title=) for bug reporting and **providing as much information as possible** about the bug, including: used **version of OTTAA** and/or **version of web navigator** and clear instructions on how to **reproduce** the bug.

-### Code Contributions
+### Submitting a pull request

-#### Submitting a pull request
+Please bear the following in mind when creating a PR:

-In order to create a pull request is necessary
+* Avoid file conflicts with the source code.

-* Avoid file conflicts with the source code
+* Make a detailed description about the features it applies to.
-* Should make a description about the characteristics to apply
+* Make the PR in the corresponding branch.
-* Should apply the pull request in the corresponding branch
+* Avoid your PR containing unrelated commits, keep it focused on its scope.

 |Branch|Description|
 |---|---|